Looking for the best road trips in Texas?

 Prehistoric road trip to Glen Rose

-Glen Rise is one of the best places to visit in Texas with kids.
+Glen Rose is one of the best places to visit in Texas with kids.

 This underrated road trip has plenty of attractions and should be on the top of your Texas bucket list.